 Determine the monthly cost

 The next step that you need to take is to determine whether the monthly cost of owning your own home is an affordable one.
-The chances are that actually, the cost of your monthly mortgage repayments may well be lower than the cost of paying rent each month, depending on the rate of interest that you pay and how long your repayment period is set to.
+Other than getting home insurance, the chances are that actually, the cost of your monthly mortgage repayments may well be lower than the cost of paying rent each month, depending on the rate of interest that you pay and how long your repayment period is set to.
 For instance, the longer your repayment period, the lower the cost of your monthly repayments, and the shorter it is, the higher these repayments will be.